Gabriel-Malafaia/challenge-web/01/README.md

 - **Responsiveness** layout adapts to different screen sizes.
 - **Accessibility principles** content is accessible to all users.
 - **SEO best practices** appropriate tags, alt attributes for images, others.

-⚠️ Agility, speed, and maintaining quality in delivering the solution will be a differentiating factor.
-We will evaluate the candidates based on their `ability to deliver` the solution promptly while ensuring the highest level of quality.
+- **❗ Differentiating factor** will evaluate the candidates based on their `ability to deliver` the solution promptly while ensuring the highest level of quality.

 ## 🏆 Guidelines